neos/fusion-form/Documentation/FusionForm.rst

 --------------------------------------------------

 For use in Backend Modules a special component is created that renders a label and validation results for the defined field.
-The actual input element is passed as afx-content.
+The actual input elements are passed as afx-content.
 The module will also override the `field` of inner `Neos.Fusion.Form:FieldContainers`_ if they do not have a local `name`.

 :name: (string) The fieldname.
 Use square bracket syntax for nested properties.